ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 comments, scripts, empty paragraphs, and inline style tags.

 .. _Formatting.cleanupPaste :

 cleanupPaste($element, parentTagName)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cleans up a paste container.
-This includes everthing in :ref:`cleanup <Formatting.cleanup>` as well as resolving newlines into paragraphs and `br` tags.
-When given a ``parentTagName`` it wil also remove that tag from the pasted content.
+This includes everything in :ref:`cleanup <Formatting.cleanup>` as well as resolving newlines into paragraphs and `br` tags.
+When given a ``parentTagName`` it will also remove that tag from the pasted content.
 This is done to prevent nesting blocks such as ``h1`` tags.